microservices-demo/microservices-demo/docs/deployment/kubernetes-minikube.md

 Once the application is deployed, navigate to http://192.168.99.100:30001 to see the Sock Shop home page.

+### Opentracing

+Zipkin is part of the deployment and has been written into some of the services.
+While the system is up you can view the traces in
+Zipkin at http://192.168.99.100:30002.
+Currently orders provide the most comprehensive traces, but this requires a user to place an order.

 ### Uninstall the Sock Shop application

 ```